BasharEmon/BasharEmon.github.io/_pages/cv.md

 ======
 *	Bashar Emon (2023), “Towards Understanding the Role of Cellular Force in Cancer Progression” <br>Ph.
 D. in Theoretical & Applied Mechanics, University of Illinois at Urbana-Champaign, Illinois, USA.
 *	Bashar Emon (2014), “Study of Strength and Ductility of Galvanised Iron Wire Reinforced Concrete” <br>M. Sc.
 (Structural Engineering), Bangladesh University of Engineering and Technology, Dhaka, Bangladesh.
-*	Bashar Emon (2012), “Analytical & computational investigation on lateral stiffness of shear walls with openings”<br>B. Sc.
+*	Bashar Emon (2012), “Analytical & computational investigation on lateral stiffness of shear walls with openings”, B. Sc.
 (Civil Engineering), Bangladesh University of Engineering and Technology, Dhaka, Bangladesh.

 Talks
 ======